vipin-pstuff/DSA-notes/Python-DSA-notes/notes/04-array/15-1-array-problems.md

             ```
         - & if we can do `i <= j` also in while condition <br>
             because that middle number will be swapped by itself , but it doesn't make any sense that's why we didn't did 💡💡💡
+    - time complexity of reversing an array
+        - so we have an array & starting index is `i` & ending index is `j` <br>
+            & we divided that array into 2 parts , so `n/2` operation is happening
+        - so `O(n/2)` but we remove the constant , so time complexity is `O(n)` of reversing an array

 - `3rd question` :
     - `3.1 ques` : find max number in an array ?